caiostringari/pywavelearn/doc/pwl_colour.md

 This module's main task is to provide a neat way to compare and classify colours.

-Let's load an image and perform some tasks
+Let's load an image and perform some tasks:

 ```python
 import numpy as np